key4hep/eede/model/MODEL.md

 npm run update
 ```

-to run both processes at once and inmediatly update the dmx application.
+to run both processes at once and immediatly update the dmx application.

 ## Further improvements